tbrunetti/Rosalind_HPC/rosalind-getting-started.md

 ```
 #!/bin/bash

-#SBATCH --ntasks=48
-#SBATCH --nodes=2
-#SBATCH --mem=1000
-#SBATCH -J mpitest
+#SBATCH --time=60
-#SBATCH --output=/home/you/mpitest.log
+#SBATCH --nodes=4
-#SBATCH --open-mode=append
+#SBATCH --ntasks-per-node=24

+module load mpich/ge/gcc/64/3.2rc2
-module load openmpi
+module load slurm

-mpirun hostname
+# using srun here allows srun to set up the MPI environment for you
+srun my_mpi_program

 ```

-Specifying ```--open-mode=append``` means that your output log file will not be overwritten by subsequent runs of the same job.
+Optionally adding ```#SBATCH --open-mode=append``` would mean that your output log file will not be overwritten by subsequent runs of the same job.
 Instead, new results will be added to it.

 ## Best Practices